 No man steps into the same river twice, for it's not the same river and he's not the same man.

 This quote is the one of the most important keys to understanding what mastery truly is.
-And it’s the one we all – especially the “productive”, the “driven” and the nostalgic – get wrong.
+And it’s the one all of us – especially the “productive”, the “driven” and the nostalgic – get wrong.

 The irony though, are the people who walk downstream, see the drought, and use it as proof that they were right to build the dams all along.
 “See?
 There’s nothing out there anyways.
 It’s better to hold on to what we have.
 Better the devil you know than the devil you don’t, right?”

-We have already seen the inevitable doom of the nostalgist who fought the past, the control freak who fought the future, and the one stuck in a rut who fragmented the present.
-We have also seen the inevitability of the ocean – or the lake – that our river is headed towards.
+We have already witnessed the inevitable doom of the nostalgist who fought the past, the control freak who fought the future, and the one stuck in a rut who fragmented the present.
+We have also seen the inevitability of the ocean that our river is headed towards, so we ask ourselves, "if the ultimate fate down the line is collapse and death, then why care?"

 All four of these – swimming upstream, building dams, getting stuck in loops, floating in nihilism – are just different symptoms to the same core tragedy.
 As Carl Jung puts it: